TUNE M1 COMMON ISSUES

 Builds exceeding expected weight, approaching payload limits

 Moderate: Planning IssueWeight creep is the most underestimated challenge in M1 ownership.
-A base M1 weighs ~400 lbs (mid-size) or ~500 lbs (full-size), but a fully equipped build can reach 900 lbs or more.
-One community member documented their full build at 900 lbs: base 450 + solar 24 + insulation 10 + Truma heater 11 + Taruca awning 74 + additional accessories.
-Add two passengers (340+ lbs) and water (58 lbs for 7 gallons), and you're looking at 1,300+ lbs on a truck that may only have 1,100–1,500 lbs of payload capacity.
+A base M1 weighs ~400 lbs (mid-size) or ~500 lbs (full-size), but a fully kitted build can hit 900 lbs or more.
+One community member documented their full build at 900 lbs (base 450, solar 24, insulation 10, Truma heater 11, Taruca awning 74, plus other accessories).
+Add two passengers (340+ lbs) and water (58 lbs for 7 gallons) and you're at 1,300+ lbs on a truck with maybe 1,100–1,500 lbs of payload.

 Use the M1 Builder payload calculator before buying a single accessory.
 Enter your truck's actual door sticker payload (not the advertised max), add every item you plan to install, and include passengers and water.
 Target staying under 80% of your rated payload for a safety margin.
 Weigh every item; manufacturer specs are often optimistic.
 See the payload guide for the difference between advertised, door sticker, and actual payload.